 |EMD||GP9||6135, 6240, 6604||1955-1957 (Ex-C&O and Ex-B&O)||3|

 The South Branch Valley Railroad's original locomotive roster included classic Alcos, which unfortunately have long since been sold off and are no longer on the property (some of which have also been scrapped, sadly).
 Today, the railroad operates almost entirely all EMD products and it is still fairly interesting seeing SBVR freight trains that are led by Chessie, B&O, and Chesapeake & Ohio-painted locomotives (which are also used in excursion service).
 To learn more about the South Branch Valley Railroad's locomotive roster please have a look at the roster above.
-Also, if you are interested in riding aboard the Potomac Eagle Scenic Railroad please click here to visit their website.
-Finally, for a good general description of the South Branch Valley Railroad please click here to visit the West Virginia Department of Transportation's web page covering the operation.
+For a good general description of the South Branch Valley Railroad please click here to visit the West Virginia Department of Transportation's web page covering the operation.